-The objectives of this portion of Project 381 were:
+The objectives of this thesis were:

-- 1. Measure the elastic and time dependent deformation response of prototype beams during field construction operations and early service life. - 2.
-Test material samples from the instrumented beams to determine the short and long term material properties - 3.
-Evaluate the accuracy of currently available analytical techniques for predicting time dependent behavior - 4.
-Revise and improve such analytical techniques, as might be required - 5.
-Determine the sensitivity of time dependent behavior to variations in material properties and the construction time schedule.
+- Measure the elastic and time dependent deformation response of prototype beams during field construction operations; - 2.
+Test material samples from the instrumented beams to determine the short and long term material properties; - 3.
+Evaluate the accuracy of currently available analytical techniques for predicting time dependent behavior; - 4.
+Revise and improve such analytical techniques, as might be required; and - 5.
+Determine the sensitivity of time dependent behavior to variations in material properties and the construction time table.

 Descriptions of the bridge details, instrumentation used, and the companion tests performed to determine material properties are given in Chapter 2.
-Chapter 3 includes a description of the construction process, information about when measurements were taken, and problems encountered with the construction process and instrumentation. measured bridge response and the results of companion material tests are presented in Chapter 4.
+Chapter 3 includes a description of the construction process, information about when measurements were taken, and problems encountered with the construction process and instrumentation.
+The measured bridge response and the results of companion material tests are presented in Chapter 4.
 The results of several analytical techniques are presented and compared to the measured results in Chapter 5 along with a description of a substantially revised analytical technique which was adapted for use on a microcomputer.
 In Chapter 6, the results of the analytical techniques are compared to each other in order to determine which techniques most accurately predict the measured behavior.
 The results of the sensitivity study based on the microcomputer analysis are also presented in Chapter 6.
+Chapter 7 includes a summary, conclusions, and recommendations.